CraftAcademyLabs/necta_01/css/css.md

+## CSS Basic Layout - connected to basic_css.css

+Grid

+Fonts

+Padding

+Alignment

+Position

+Margin

+Basic CSS `<link rel="stylesheet" href="basic_css.css">`

-## CSS Elements
+## CSS Elements - connected to scrimba_css.css and scrimba_css.html

-We are going to add some CSS variables in order to style our web site.
-CSS variables are entities defined by CSS authors that contain specific values to be reused throughout a document.
+We are going to add some CSS elements in order to style our web site.
+CSS elements are entities defined by CSS authors that contain specific values to be reused throughout a document.

 We have already added some HTML and now we want to style it.
 Let's start with the basics.
 We have already prepared a stylesheet with basic CSS for you, let's have a look at it.
 (Go through and let them test out different fonts and font sizes.)